 This was supposedly the first song Harry McClintock ever wrote.
 Though it is speculated he originally penned it in 1895, it didn’t become a well-known tune until the 1930s.
 The song’s overall story focuses on a bum who’s accidentally “discovered paradise on earth.”
 The original version features some pretty suggestive lyrics, especially for the early 1900s.
 Fellow folksy artists like Lisa Loebe have covered a radio station version with more radio-friendly lyrics.

 This classic tune technically wasn’t yet written when the movie is set to take place!
 The movie centers around America’s Great Depression (which took place in the 1930s), however ‘You Are My Sunshine’ was first recorded in 1940.
 It is featured in a poignant scene of the movie when a group of people sing it together while trying to forget all their troubles that have come along due to the depression.

-Related: Here are the best sunshine songs.
+Related: best sunshine songs.